danfeder/bolt_v2/memory-bank/progress.md

 - Begin implementation of the frontend enhancement plan
 - Recruit participants for user testing
 - Continue performance optimization work in parallel

+## Mar 2, 2025: Frontend React Component Testing Improvements

+* **Fixed infinite update loop in SolverConfigPanel component**
+  - Identified and fixed an infinite update loop bug in the `SolverConfigPanel` component
+  - Added deep equality check function to prevent unnecessary state updates
+  - Modified `useEffect` dependency handling to avoid repeated renders
+  - Fixed tests to match updated component structure and naming

+* **Improved test stability for solver configuration components**
+  - Updated tests to correctly identify renamed/updated UI elements
+  - Fixed preset selection tests to use existing presets ("Strict Requirements" instead of "Performance")
+  - Ensured all solver configuration components tests pass consistently
+  - Improved test coverage for the genetic algorithm configuration UI

+* **Enhanced component modularity**
+  - Successfully completed refactoring of the SolverConfig component into smaller, focused components
+  - Verified that the new component structure maintains all functionality
+  - Validated proper state management between components
+  - Confirmed clean integration with the global state store

+This work aligns with the Frontend Enhancement & User Testing Plan's first phase goal of improving component modularity and addressing technical debt.
+By fixing the infinite update loop and stabilizing tests, we've improved both code quality and developer experience - key goals identified in the initial code audit.

+### Next Steps

+- Continue implementation of the frontend enhancement plan
+- Apply similar deep comparison patterns to other components with complex state objects
+- Document best practices for React component testing in the project